future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 The CoAP stack is configured with server and client policies.
 The security mechanisms used depend on those selected in the policies.

-At this stage, RIOT-rs uses three pieces of security components:
+At this stage, Ariel OS uses three pieces of security components:
 OSCORE (for symmetric encryption), EDHOC (for key exchange) and ACE (for authentication).

 OSCORE/EDHOC/ACE were chosen first because they scale down